San Jose (Costa Rica) in 3 Days

 MADC

-The museum is open from Tuesday to Saturday between 10 am and 4.55 pm.
-As mentioned above, entry for foreigners is $4 in cold hard US cash, no change given.
+The museum is open from Tuesday to Saturday between 10 am and 4.50 pm.
+As mentioned above, entry for foreigners is $4 in cash, no change given.

 Parque Central

-After we have paid $10 to look at a rotten pineapple and a room covered in cotton wool, we round our trip off at Parque Central.
+After we have paid $10 to look at a rotten pineapple, some hanging chairs and a room covered in cotton wool, we round our trip off at Parque Central.
 It’s not really a park, just a grubby plaza full of pigeons, but it does have that all important SJO photo opp…

-Accommodation – Hampton Inn & Suites San José Airport
+Accommodation – Hampton By Hilton San Jose Airport

 Then it’s back to our room for a (very) early night before our 5 am check in.
 The noise as we approach the hotel is deafening; there are hundreds of parrots congregating in the trees outside.
 It’s quite a sight – I try to take a video, until two parrots poop in my hair and I have to take an impromptu shower before a slightly-later-than-planned early night.